 Before pursuing the practice of law, Mr. McDermott practiced in the tax department of an international CPA firm for five years in New Orleans and Washington, D.C.
 Mr. McDermott is a Board Certified Tax Law Specialist, Louisiana Board of Legal Specialization, and he is a certified public accountant.
 He served on the examination committee for the Tax Law Advisory Commission of the Louisiana Board of Legal Specialization and is an assistant bar examiner for the Louisiana State Bar Association.
 He is a former member of the Internal Revenue Service Advisory Committee.

-Mr. McDermott is a member of the Baton Rouge and Louisiana State Bar Associations, National Lawyers Association, American Health Lawyers Association, Baton Rouge Estate and Business Planning Council, The Society of Louisiana Certified Public Accountants, and the Planned Giving Council.
+Mr. McDermott is a member of the professional advisory council for both the Baton Rouge Area Foundation and LSU Foundation Planned Giving.
+He is active meber of the Baton Rouge and Louisiana State Bar Associations, National Lawyers Association, American Health Lawyers Association, Baton Rouge Estate and Business Planning Council, and The Society of Louisiana Certified Public Accountants.
 Additionally, he is chairman of the board of governors and a trustee for the Boys and Girls Club of Baton Rouge.